Amos Kenan: Biography

-During the 1980's, Kenan participated and moderated talks with Palestinian writers and PLO officials on behalf of the United Nations in Kinshasa, Senegal and Bangladesh amongst other countries, as part of the "Committee on the Exercise of the Inalienable Rights of the Palestinian People."
+During the 1980s, Kenan participated and moderated talks with Palestinian writers and PLO officials on behalf of the United Nations in Kinshasa, Senegal and Bangladesh amongst other countries, as part of the "Committee on the Exercise of the Inalienable Rights of the Palestinian People."

 In 1984 he published The Road to Ein Harod, a dystopian novel which portrays a future Israel in the grip of a civil war following a military coup.
 It was translated into eight languages and was adapted into a film in 1990.

 His book To Your Country, To Your Homeland served as a basis for Moti Kirschenbaum's documentary series To the Water Wells, which portrayed a meeting between two patriots in disagreement — Kenan and Naomi Shemer.
 He translated The Good Soldier Švejk into Hebrew.
 In the 1980s he was the curator of the Tefen Open Museum.
 His paintings and sculptures have been displayed in various galleries in Israel.
 In 1995, Kenan and Yediot Aharonot were fined for two articles Kenan wrote during the First Intifada criticizing light sentences handed out for violence against Palestinians; Kenan was fined 1000 shekels, the newspaper 7500.

 Kenan died in Tel Aviv in 2009, and was buried at Kibbutz Einat.
 He had struggled for years with Alzheimer's disease.